ilikeprograms/Cluckles/docs/_includes/readme.md

-## Theme Editor Options
+## Cluckles Editor Options

-There are options that can be provided when a ThemeEditor instance is created and are as follows:
+There are options that can be provided when a ClucklesEditor instance is created and are as follows:

 ### Misc